 I love any excuse to be on the water and a tubing trip on the Platte River seemed like the perfect way to spend a few hours of our girlfriend getaway near Traverse City, Michigan.

 After you fill out your paperwork, you follow the guide into the state park.
-You do need a $10 Sleeping Bear Dunes National Park Pass but it will last you all weekend.
+You will need a $10 Sleeping Bear Dunes National Park Pass but it will last you all weekend.

 One person from your group will drive to the ending point and the rest of your group can ride in the bus.
 The bus drives to the parking lot and everyone on the bus is dropped off by a trail to the water.

 We walked for about 10 minutes on the trail to the water.
-We were given a plastic bag to put our close in when we got in the bus which came in handy along with a string to tie our tubes together.
+When we got on the bus we were given a plastic bag to put our clothes in.
+That came in handy along with a string to tie our tubes together.

 We were on the river for about 3.5 hours.
-Our trip was supposed to be 2-2.5 hours but the wind was blowing against us which caused us to walk in the water with our tube toward the end of our trip.
+Our trip was supposed to be 2-2.5 hours but the wind was blowing against us.
+The wind caused us to walk in the water with our tube toward the end of our trip.

 Our float trip ended a little before the Platte River meets Lake Michigan.